Hemanth509h/canteen/replit.md

 ## Overview

-This is a full-stack catering management application built with React, Express, and SQLite.
+This is a full-stack catering management application built with React, Express, and MongoDB.
 The platform serves customers for browsing menus and booking catering services, and administrators for managing food items, event bookings, staff, and company settings.
 It features a customer-facing website and a comprehensive admin panel.
 The project aims to provide an all-in-one solution for catering businesses, streamlining operations from customer interaction to internal management.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (Dec 1, 2025)

+### Latest Updates:
+1. **Simplified Menu Filters** - Removed search and price/rating sorting features.
+Menu now displays only:
+   - Category selection (buttons/dropdown)
+   - Dietary filter buttons (Vegan, Gluten-Free, Non-Veg, Spicy, Nut-Free, Dairy-Free)
+   - Items show if they match ANY selected dietary filter (using "some" logic)

+2. **WhatsApp Payment Link Integration** - Added WhatsApp button to payment confirmation page:
+   - Button appears in Payment Summary card header
+   - Opens WhatsApp Web with customer's phone number
+   - Includes pre-filled message with payment page link
+   - Customer can manually send the link through WhatsApp
+   - Button is data-testid="button-open-whatsapp"

 ## System Architecture